Paul McGann: Doctor Who

-McGann played the eighth incarnation of the Doctor, in the Doctor Who 1996 television film.
-The television film also starred Eric Roberts, Daphne Ashbrook and featured the outgoing Seventh Doctor, Sylvester McCoy.
+In 1996, McGann played the eighth incarnation of The Doctor in the Doctor Who television film, which also starred Eric Roberts, Daphne Ashbrook and Sylvester McCoy as the outgoing Seventh Doctor.
 McGann's brother, Mark McGann, also auditioned for the title role.
+Paul McGann originally turned the part down, presuming that the producers wanted a comic actor, but was swayed by the enthusiasm of producer Philip Segal.

 The Doctor Who television film was a joint venture between the BBC, Universal Studios and the Fox Broadcasting Network.
 McGann had signed a contract to appear as the Eighth Doctor in a new Doctor Who television series, if Fox or Universal exercised their option.
 Thus, the television film was supposed to be a "back door pilot" in that, if it obtained respectable ratings, the new series would continue to be produced.
 The film was shown on 14 May 1996 in the US and on 27 May 1996 in the UK.
 Although it had 9.08 million viewers and was very successful in the UK, ratings were very low in the United States.
 As a consequence, Fox did not exercise its option to pick up the series and Universal could not find another network interested in airing a new Doctor Who series.
 Thus no new series was produced until 2005, after all the contractual rights had returned to the BBC.